Coolest Homemade Fairy Costumes – Stunning Ideas, Photos and Tips

 Finally for the Fairy costumes I needed shoes, I purchased some elk hide from the Renaissance Faire and a sheet of sole material from the local shoe store.
 I used a sewing awl to attach the parts of the shoe together and a package of leather cording as ties.

 Total Spent: $150

 I started with the idea that unlike other fairy costumes, our fairy must have wings that really glow.
-I discovered electroluminescent wires on the Internet, often called e-wire.
-I ordered 18 feet.
+After discovering electroluminescent wires on the Internet, often called e-wire, I ordered 18 feet.
 That was the expensive part (about $60 shipped).
 If you want to save money you can skip this part, but it sure looks impressive!

 The costume itself started with a double layer dress from the thrift store.
 I cut the skirts into raggedy petal shapes, then I took the pieces I had cut off and re-attached them to make more “petally” skirting.
 Each petal is weighted with an iridescent flat bead glued to the tip.
 This gives them weight and a more graceful movement.
 The light green dress was gently spray painted with touches of dark green and brown.
 The neck was edged with fabric petals and dollar store fall leaves.